mozilla-services/autograph/docs/architecture.rst

 "Content Signature" or "XPI".
 The signer uses its private key to calculate the signature, which is returned to the client in the HTTP response.

+Some signers use HSMs to store cryptographic keys, in which cases the signer asks the HSM to run the crypto operation instead of doing it itself.

  ::

     Autograph                        +---------------------------------------------------------+